Pieology: History

 The first Pieology was opened in March 2011 in Fullerton, California, just a few blocks away from the campus of California State University, Fullerton, by partners Carl Chang and James Markham.
 During its first few months of operation, the business was known as Pie-ology Pizzeria.
 Chang and Markham were previously involved with the development of MOD Pizza.
 Markham left the partnership the following year.
 After the success of the first location, a second location was opened in nearby Irvine (near the campus of University of California, Irvine) in November 2012.
 For the first few years, initial growth was restricted to company-owned locations in Southern California.

 In September 2014, Pieology expanded into the state of Minnesota, opening a location in Mankato with the assistance of Minnesota Vikings offensive tackle Matt Kalil as the local franchise owner.
 During the same month, Pieology expanded into the state of Arizona, opening a location in Tucson.

 By October 2014, the company had 35 units in eight states.

 In 2015, Pieology was the fastest growing restaurant chain in America, according to data from Technomic.

 In March 2016, Pieology expanded into the state of Hawaii, opening a location in Aina Haina with the help of franchise partner Cotti Foods.

 In May 2016, Pieology opened its first location outside the continental United States in the city of Tamuning in the American territory of Guam with the help of a local franchise partner.

 In 2016, Pieology received an investment from Andrew and Peggy Cherng, the founders of Panda Restaurant Group.
 Later in that year, Pieology acquired one of its rivals, Project Pie.

+In December 2025, Pieology filed for Chapter 11 bankruptcy protection after seeking court approval of a debt repayment plan; the original Fullerton restaurant soon shut down.